 Your driver is a unique club that you swing differently from all the other clubs in your bag.
 The ball is teed up, angle of attack will add or remove loft.
 During the fitting we look at loft and angle of attack to find the right combination of ball launch angle and spin to maximize distance and accuracy.
 Very small changes to head weight and center of gravity affect the delivery of the driver head to the ball.
 Our driver fitting system shafts are selected to create a wide range of shaft profile, weight and stiffness options for all golfers needs and budgets.

-We help you understand what the proper launch trajectory looks like for their swing speed.
-That is hard to see anywhere but outside.
-If you are a devoted golfer, that alone is worth the cost of a session with a skilled FlightScope radar equipped fitter.
-And I encourage you to book a session with no intent to purchase equipment where we simply explore your existing gear and swing dynamics.
+We help you understand what the proper launch trajectory looks like for your swing speed and acceleration style.
+It is impossible to see that anywhere but outside.
+That alone is worth the cost of a session with a skilled FlightScope radar equipped fitter.
+We encourage you to book a session with no intent to purchase equipment where we explore your existing gear and swing dynamics.